alestrunda/serverless-github/README.md

 Set up your GitHub access token in `.env` file as `TOKEN=your-github-token` and in file `handle.js` change the `USERNAME` to the user whose statistics you want to get (must be associated with the token).
 You do not necessary need the token, but that would get the stats only from public repos.

-Deploy it using `serverless deploy`.
-Can be deployed for example on AWS.

 ## Usage

 - `/commits` number of recent commits (both public and private)